-The success of the Millennium Development Goals (MDGs) is the stepping stone for the SDGs to go further and give an end to all forms of poverty.
-The new Goals differ from the MDGs, in that they require action by all Countries of the world, in every continent and at every level of development to promote progress and improved living conditions, while protecting the planet.
+The success of the Millennium Development Goals (MDGs) was the stepping stone for the SDGs to go further and give an end to all forms of poverty.
+The new Goals differ from the MDGs, in that they require action by all countries of the world, in every continent and at every level of development to promote progress and improved living conditions, while protecting the planet.
 The SDGs acknowledge that ending poverty must go hand-in-hand with strategies that, besides stimulating economic growth also address a range of social needs including education, health, social protection, and job opportunities, while addressing climate change and environmental protection.

 The 17 SDGs are not legally binding, but world governments are expected to follow their guidance establishing national frameworks for their achievement.
 Countries have the responsibility to follow-up on the SDGs monitoring the progress made in implementing them, also through quality and timely data collection.
 Regional follow-up will build upon national analyses and will feed into follow-up and reviews at the global level.

 Fondazione Sclavo has been an active Member of the UN Sustainable Solution Network since its inception, in 2013.
 Please see our UNSDSN page at:

 We have presented papers at the 4 annual International Congresses on Sustainable Development and one Sustainable Solution initiative against typhoid, we have taken part in drafting the 17 goals and the targets and today we are an active member of the UNSDSN, SDSN-Med, the Regional Chapter of the UNSDSN and SDSN Italia, the national Chapter of the Global network.

 We believe that if we all fight infectious diseases together, we can make this World a better place to live.